-As at March 31, 2019 the Company's financial instruments consist of cash, amounts receivable, the RVX loan, accounts payable and accrued liabilities and the Gecon financial liability.
-The fair values of these financial assets and liabilities, with the exception of the RVX loan and the Gecon liability which are measured at fair value, approximate their carrying values due to their short-term maturity.
+As at June 30, 2019 the Company's financial instruments consist of cash, amounts receivable, the RVX loan and accounts payable and accrued liabilities.
+The fair values of these financial assets and liabilities, with the exception of the RVX loan which is measured at fair value, approximate their carrying values due to their short-term maturity.

-As at March 31, 2019, the financial instruments measured at fair value included the RVX loan and the Gecon financial liability which are classified under level 3 of the fair value hierarchy.
-The RVX loan was measured at its fair value of \$nil on initial recognition at November 30, 2018 and subsequently at March 31, 2019.
-The Gecon financial liability was remeasured at March 31, 2019 to \$66,815 (December 31, 2018 - \$68,210) with the change in fair value of \$1,395 since December 31, 2018 recognized in the statement of loss and comprehensive loss.
+As at June 30, 2019, the only financial instrument measured at fair value is the RVX loan which is classified under level 3 of the fair value hierarchy.
+The RVX loan was measured at its fair value of \$nil on initial recognition at November 30, 2018 and subsequently at June 30, 2019.
+As at December 31, 2018, and up until its settlement, the Gecon financial liability was also measured at fair value and classified under level 3.

 The Company's financial instruments are exposed to certain financial statement risks including credit risk, liquidity risk and market risks, which include foreign currency risk and interest rate risk.
-Details of the primary risks to which the Company is exposed at March 31, 2019 are laid out in the notes to the Company's March 31, 2019 condensed consolidated interim financial statements.
+Details of the primary risks to which the Company is exposed at June 30, 2019 are laid out in the notes to the Company's June 30, 2019 condensed consolidated interim financial statements.